bvn-architecture/RevitBatchProcessor/README.md

   P:\16\ProjectXYZ\ModelB.rvt
   P:\16\ProjectXYZ\ConsultantModel.rvt
   ```

+  NOTE: as of v1.4.3 you can generate this list in .txt format using the *New List* button in the GUI.
+It will prompt you for a folder to scan for Revit files.
+Optionally you can specify the type of Revit files to scan for and also whether to include subfolders in the scan.

 - A **Dynamo (.dyn)** or **Python (.py)** task script.
 This script will be executed once for each file in the list.